bcgov/MyGovBC-CAPTCHA-Service/README.md

     * input: request body: { validation: \<JSON\> [, translation: \<string\>\|true] }
     * returns: {audio: \<dataUri\>}

     Retrieve the audio for a given captcha validation object, returns MP3 in DataUri format.
-The audio prompt is spoken in English unless *transaltion* is specified. *transaltion* can be either a string of one of following supported language acronyms
+The audio prompt is spoken in English unless *translation* is specified. *translation* can be either a string of one of following supported language acronyms

     * *en* (English)
     * *fr* (French)
     * *pa* (Punjabi)
     * *zh* (Mandarin Chinese)

     or the boolean value of *true*.
-If *transaltion* is set to *true*, then the first language set in the http *Accept-Language* request header matching the above list is chosen.
+If *translation* is set to *true*, then the first language set in the http *Accept-Language* request header matching the above list is chosen.
 If there is no match, then fall backs to English.

 * POST /verify/captcha
     * input: request body: { nonce: \<string\>, answer: \<string\>, validation: \<JSON\> }